-World Suicide Prevention Day (WSPD) on 10th September was first introduced by the International Association of Suicide Prevention (IASP).
-The theme for 2022 is Creating Hope through Action.
+World Suicide Prevention Day (WSPD) – Sunday 10th September 2023 – was first introduced by the International Association of Suicide Prevention (IASP).
+The theme for 2023 is Creating Hope through Action.
 In Ireland, this is an important theme that is reflected in our national strategy to reduce suicide, Connecting for Life.

-WSPD is a time when we can spread a message of hope to others.
+It is a time when we can spread a message of hope to others.
 Even though suicide is a very complex issue, we can always look out for others who might be experiencing suicidal thoughts, and provide support.
-This helps to create a more caring society where those who need to, feel more comfortable in seeking help.
+This helps to create a more caring society where those who need to feel more comfortable in seeking help.